MoritzKMs/HYPER-GUI/README.md

 For CMake integration, set `HYPER_BUILD_DEMO=OFF` and `HYPER_IMGUI_DIR` to your Dear ImGui directory, then use `add_subdirectory` and link `hyper_gui` alongside your existing ImGui target.
 For a DLL-based project, compile the component into the host and call it from the normal render loop with the correct ImGui context.
 Compiler settings, runtime and ImGui configuration must match the host.

+You can hide the menu by making the 'Render()' call conditional.

 ### Tests

 ```powershell